stackplanet/sourcestack/readme-email.md

             ...
         }

-- Run `npm run deploy --env=alpha`.
+- Run `npm run deploy --env=dev`.
 When you go through the forgot password process you should receive an email from your domain.